Typhoonz0/Stkii/README.md

 # Stkii
-Meet stkii, the coolest terminal-based note taking app
+Meet stkii, the terminal-based note taking app
 # Features
 Stkii makes creating, viewing, and editing sticky notes with ease.
 Its simple interface makes the user feel right at home.
 You can colour the text, and bold it!
 # Installation